The Progress of Human Culture: The six paintings

 This third painting, Crowning the Victors at Olympia, is a crowded composition that depicts a moment at the Olympic Games when the victors would process before the judges, who would crown them with wreaths of olive.
 Near the throne of the judges, a scribe records the names of the victors.
 There appears a runner, a pankratist, and a victor at the cestus, as well as Hiero II of Syracuse in his chariot; Pindar leads the chorus.
 Carried on the shoulders of the boxer is an aging former athlete, who has imparted his knowledge to a new generation.
 Statesman such as Pericles and Cimon appear as spectators, along with figures such as Socrates, Anaxagoras, Euripides and Herodotus.
 It should be mentioned that Barry associated the judges of the ancient Olympics with the papacy, and that there is a Catholic undertone to this painting: the focus shifts through the first three paintings from John the Baptist to Christ to the papacy, depicting this succession as an inevitable fact of human progress.

 Barry begins his exegesis of the fourth painting, Commerce, or the Triumph of the Thames, by noting that "The practice of personifying rivers, and representing them by a genius, or intelligence, adapted to their particular circumstances, is as ancient as the arts of poetry, painting and sculpture."
 Here, he depicts "Father Thames" holding a compass, carried along the river by Britain's great navigators, depicted as Tritons.
-Nereids, depicted in attitudes ranging from flippant to lascivious, conclude the train, showing the frivolity of many commercial matters; above Father Thames is Mercury, personifying Commerce.
+Nereids, depicted in attitudes ranging from playful to lascivious, conclude the train, showing the frivolity of many commercial matters; above Father Thames is Mercury, personifying Commerce.

 The fifth painting, The Distribution of Premiums in the Society of Arts, dramatizes the act of patronage.
 Barry depicts many contemporary artists and intellectuals, including Samuel Johnson and Barry's own friend and patron Edmund Burke.
 Barry takes the opportunity in his book to praise those who have helped him in his career, and to expound his own ideal system of patronage.

 The sixth painting, Elysium, or the State of Final Retribution, Barry brings together "those great and good men of all ages and nations, who were cultivators and benefactors of mankind."
 On a pedestal at the left is a pelican, which according to legend rips her own breast open to feed her young, here used as a metaphor for artistic labors but elsewhere frequently found in Catholic contexts.